 Rebate amounts are paid per square foot of insulation installed, and vary depending on the wall insulation type:

-ComEd list must maintain certification by the Building Performance Institute (BPI) for both Building Analyst and Building Envelope.
+ComEd Energy Efficiency Service Providers must maintain certification by the Building Performance Institute (BPI) for both Building Analyst and Building Envelope.
 They must re-certify every three years and take a minimum of 12 hours of continuing education training each year to maintain current certification.

-Approved weatherization contractors from the ComEd list must offer weatherization rebates as an "instant rebate" off the eligible customer's purchase price.
-The approved contractor will deduct the amount of the rebate from the total invoice price, clearly labeled "ComEd instant rebate."
-The customer must sign the invoice and rebate application to confirm the installation information and receipt of the rebate as an instant rebate.
+Service Providers from the ComEd Energy Efficiency Service Provider list must offer weatherization rebates as an "instant rebate" off the eligible customer's purchase price.
+The Service Provider will deduct the amount of the rebate from the total invoice price, clearly labeled "ComEd instant rebate."
+The customer must sign the invoice and rebate application to confirm the installation information and to confirm receipt of the rebate as an instant discount.

 Program staff may conduct a quality assurance inspection at no cost.
 If selected for this verification, you will be contacted by a program representative and asked to participate.

-ComEd list shall provide the customer with a written warranty on labor and materials for a minimum of one year from the date the service is performed.
+Weatherization Service Providers from the ComEd Energy Efficiency Service Provider list shall provide the customer with a written warranty on labor and materials for a minimum of one year from the date the service is performed.
 Equipment and materials installed shall carry manufacturer's warranty, plus optional extended warranty coverage, if applicable.